jpthedio/verbose-log/README.md

 **verboseLog** is built to solve this.

-**Verbose Log** is a lightweight, yet powerful, JavaScript utility tailored for enhanced logging in Webflow projects.
+**Verbose Log** is a lightweight and powerful JavaScript utility tailored for enhanced logging in Webflow projects.
 It offers environment-based log levels (🔴 critical, 🟠 error, 🟡 warn, 🟢 debug, 🔵 info), custom staging domain support, and flexible toggling options.
 While optimized for Webflow, it’s versatile enough to be integrated into any web project.